nViso/Caffe-mini/README.md

 ## About the Grayscale Image Example(test_images.cpp)
 This test example is based on a complicated face landmark model, you can find the input files in the folder "grayscale_example".
 In this folder, there are both v2 and v0 models, you can also get the v0 model from v2 with codes in downgrade_proto.cpp.
 In order to test the model, directly run test_complex.cpp, with input:

- *.prototxt weight_file(which is the .caffemodel file in the up-to-date Caffe) number_of_iterations input_images output_directory CPU/GPU(only support CPU)
+ ` *.prototxt weight_file(which is the .caffemodel file in the up-to-date Caffe) input_images output_directory `

  for example:

- v0proto.prototxt v0weights.caffemodel 1 0002d5c7-cc03-4475-93bc-7c3c85650119.png result CPU
+ ` v0proto.prototxt v0weights.caffemodel 0002d5c7-cc03-4475-93bc-7c3c85650119.png result `

   Make sure to create the result folder before test it

+  This example is different from the previous that I remove some inputs, now only 4 inputs left.

  The example shows how to read grayscale image to our test model.